neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 - If you haven't done so already, [download Neo4j](http://www.neo4j.com/download/)
 - Extract Neo4j to a convenient location and rename the folder to something less cumbersome, like 'Neo4j', if you want
 - On your Terminal, navigate to the extracted folder with `cd PATH_TO_FOLDER`, and run `./bin/neo4j start`
-- If all goes well, you should see the Neo4j web interface running locally at [port 7474](http://localhost:7474/).
-This built-in browser interface provides a web-UI for users to access the database easily
+- If all goes well, you should see the Neo4j web interface running locally at [port 7474](http://localhost:7474/)
+  - This built-in browser interface provides a web-UI for users to access the database easily.
+Learn more about it [here](http://docs.neo4j.org/chunked/stable/tools-webadmin.html)

 ### Stopping Neo4j